| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 triple normal(path3 p);

-to find the unit normal vector to a planar three-dimensional path p
+to find the unit normal vector to a planar three-dimensional path p.

-As illustrated in the example planeproject.asy
+As illustrated in the example planeproject.asy, a transform3

-that projects in the direction dir
+that projects in the direction dir onto the plane defined by a

-planar path p
+planar path p is returned by

 transform3 planeproject(path3 p, triple dir=normal(p));